sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         mkdir project
         cd project
         # create a virtual env with the required python version
-        python3.17 -m venv .venv
+        python3.12 -m venv .venv
         # activate the virtual env
         source .venv/bin/activate
-        python3.17 -m pip install --upgrade pip
+        python3.12 -m pip install --upgrade pip
         # make the directory for the package
-        mkdir pandas-layer
+        mkdir python
-        cd pandas-layer
+        cd python
         # install all pandas files in this folder
         pip install pandas -t .
         ls
         cd ..
         # zip the folder for layer
         zip -r pandas-layer.zip pandas-layer/
-        # upload to s3
+        # upload to s3 using the s3URI for the bucket
         aws s3 cp pandas-layer.zip s3://aws_bucket_name
         ```
     1. Add the zip file as layer to lambda function
-        * Method 1:
-            * Goto the bottom of the Lambda function page
-            * In Layers select `Add Layer`
-            * Select `Specify ARN` and give the ARN number of the .zip file in s3
-            * Select Add
-        * Method 2:
+        * First Create a Custom Layer:
             * Goto the main Lambda page
             * In the left pane select Layers
             * Select Create Layer